 Please find here, current information and resources regarding COVID-19

-- Auckland and the rest of New Zealand is currently at RED within the COVID-19 Protection Framework – Traffic Light system.
+- Auckland and the rest of New Zealand is currently at ORANGE within the COVID-19 Protection Framework – Traffic Light system.

 - All Education providers including schools, are open for on site learning for all students, regardless of their vaccination status.

 - For the most current and accurate information available please visit www.arphs.health.nz or www.covid19.govt.nz

 - There is a wide variety of COVID-19 information in 27 languages on the Unite Against COVID-19 website.

 - At Orange, you can continue to do everyday activities, but we need to protect our vulnerable communities.